 Just north of Colfax Avenue, a modern-looking building with red walls stands out against the grey-brown of the surrounding landscape.
-This is New Legacy Charter School, and it has been quietly working since the fall of 2015 toward addressing one of the area's most pressing student issues: higher than average rates of teen pregnancy.
+This is New Legacy Charter School, and it has been

 The roughly 100 high school students who walk these halls predominantly come from various minority groups, and most are low income.
 Some are pregnant, while others have already given birth to their children.
 Those infants and toddlers spend their days in New Legacy's early childhood wing, where they are cared for free of charge as their teen parents work toward completing their high school studies in a separate wing of the school.
 At lunch and for certain parenting classes, the young parents are reunited with their children before resuming their regular coursework.